abhx7/Aerodynamic-Shape-Optimisation/README.md

 We will be using [Eilmer](https://github.com/gdtk-uq/gdtk?tab=readme-ov-file) a well known hypersonic CFD solver to simulate the flow and PSQP from [PyOptsparse](https://github.com/mdolab/pyoptsparse/blob/main/README.md) to run the optimisation cycles.
 Make sure to install the prerequisites software (especialy the LLVM compiler) for Eilmer from gdtk documentation before installing it.

 ## Optimisation Cycle
-There are 2 basic iterative steps in any optimisation cycle:
+There are 2 basic iterative steps in any shape optimisation cycle:
 * Flow Simulation
 * Objective evaluation and Parameter Update